 No AC in Kauai:

 Because the weather is so moderate on the island, there aren’t a whole lot of places that have air conditioning, including our home rentals.
 Being from Texas, which doesn’t survive without AC, I was worried about this.
-Especially at night where I need it to be chilly to sleep!
-Well, turns out the night air cooled enough, and with ceiling fans, I slept ok.
+Especially at night, I need it to be chilly to sleep!
+Well, turns out the night air cooled enough, and with ceiling fans, I slept pretty good.

 Motion Sickness: